 Casp and Adlert

 Torre Group.
-From left to right, standing: Francesc Navarro, Rafael Villar, Joan Fuster, Jaume Bru, Emili Beüt, Xavier Casp, Miquel Adlert i Lluís Margarit; sitting: Josep Sanç Moia, Maximilià Thous, Miquel Dolç i Francesc Bort.
+From left to right, standing: Francesc Navarro, Rafael Villar, Joan Fuster, Jaume Bru, Emili Beüt, Xavier Casp, Miquel Adlert i Lluís Margarit; sitting: Josep Sanç Moia, Maximilià Thous, Miquel Dolç and Francesc Bort.

 A lot has been written about the picturesque and incredible "conversion" of these two individuals to Blaverism, both coming from the strictest Catalanism, being the founders and sustainers of Editorial Torre (first publishing house that distributed works in the Valencian language; in the 40s of the 20th century).
 Casp and Adlert were, it must be said, the main milestones of the literary and even political Valencianist movement of the 40s and 50s of the 20th century.
 Likewise, as we have said, both were in their beginnings, what they would later criticize, "Catalanists".
 For example, Casp won literary awards outside the Valencian Country's scope in various competitions "in Catalan language" (Natural Flower of the Floral Games of the Catalan Language of Perpinyà, in 1950; Golden Eglantine of the Floral Games of the Catalan Language of New York, in 1951; First Prize of Narrative of the Floral Games of the Catalan Language of Toulousse (Tolosa of Lengadòc), in 1952).
 And Adlert advocated for a long time the term "Catalanic Community" to refer to the territories where the Catalan language is spoken.